 Of the trade debtors, $156m is the marked-to-market value of the trade debtors, derived from the Commitments List Summary produced daily; this shows both the current and forward positions with each counterparty, and produces a net position for each, either a debtor or a creditor.
 AA reviewed this report and noted that there were approximately 400 counterparties listed, of which approximately 25% were net debtor balances.
 Of these, the largest balances were an amount from the London Clearing House of $34m, ($14m forward balance and $19m current account), $12m from Amalgamated Metall Gmbh ($17m forward and $5m current account creditor), $11m from MG Ne Produkthandel (almost all forward), and $12.8m from Nissho ($18m forward and $5m current creditor).

-For discussion of the last 2 items see [ x ]. rest is made up of $5.4m of trade debtors in Henry Bath and $13m of trade debtors in Billiton.
+MG Ne Produkthandel is a metals dealer owned jointly by MG and a third party.
+The company entered into loss-making contracts.
+These contracts were taken on by MG Ltd on the understanding that MG Ltd would try to reduce the losses, but would be reimbursed for any losses that the contracts did make.
+The maximum losses that were guaranteed to be reimbursed were $25m, and the guarantee expires at 31 December 2000.
+As at 9 June 2000 the losses on the contracts had been reduced to $11m, and Hamish Scutt (Credit Controller) was confident that losses in excess of the guarantee would not be made.

+Nissho is a shareholder of MG plc, and MG Ltd trades on its behalf.
+At 30 September 1999 (per KPMG workpapers) there was a balance of $20m outstanding from Nissho, for which there was a guarantee from Sanyo bank which was due to expire at 31 December 1999.
+As at 9 June 2000 the balance was still outstanding from Nissho, but the amount had been paid to MG Ltd by MG plc, and MG plc had extended the guarantee, and reguaranteed half of the amount with another bank to reduce their exposure to the Japanese market.

+The company has fully provided against receivables from China Resources Natural Co of $6.1 million.
+The two parties have been through an arbitration process and a judgement is expected in approximately 6 weeks times.
+MGL has received full payment from MG AG for this debt under and indemnification set up prior to flotation of the MG plc group.
+The company is also fully provided against a debt of $6.7 million from Venture Tech.
+Venture Tech has been shutdown and the company has been informed by the receivers not to expect any payment from them. rest is made up of $5.4m of trade debtors in Henry Bath and $13m of trade debtors in Billiton.

 Credit Procedures